mattocci27/NJC-stat/README.md

-# Introduction to visualization using ggplotw
+# Introduction to visualization using ggplot2

 This repository contains the material for the NJC stat seminar.